Daniel-Nikpayuk/FNFTA/data entry/README.md

 ### Recommendation:

 This subphase has the strongest human component.
-One could divide and conquer this subphase to several or many people, but that comes with its own issues to consider (cost, standardization of expectations [minor education], etc).
+One could divide and conquer this subphase to several or many people, but that comes with its own issues to consider (cost, standardization of expectations [light education], etc).

 The other recommendation is something I learned from all that practical experience: The letters '6' and '8' (especially '8') were more often than anything else read incorrectly by the ocr (all other things being equal).
 I recommend before committing to a given ocr,